Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 in home page i pass location, destination by usecontext checked if user come back to home page all my data reset checked to data reset i use useLocation, and then find the path,set data to initial Data of context by using useffect checked

+commit 35,
+we use the props ..noted
+when we use don't forget checked={checked===value} noted because we want to use change e.target.value noted on the radioonChange function firstly check e.target.value and usecontex same or not noted then setData by usecontext noted